-- Street Outreach Plan: SOP projects employ a plan to locate youth where they congregate.
-The plan describes individualized strategies to conduct face-to-face outreach to youth during certain hours, the number of full-time equivalent outreach workers needed, the frequency of visits planned, and the techniques for branding the organization and the services available.
-SOP plans provide details about carrying basic need packs, how the organization will utilize street outreach workers to meet programs goals, and the development of street-based safety protocols, including a safety plan for staff.
-SOP plans also include protocols and strategies to respond to youth who are have experienced or are at-risk of experiencing sex or labor trafficking and sexual exploitation. - Education and Awareness: SOP projects inform the community about street outreach projects through social media; public service announcements; collaborations with other youth-serving organizations; culturally specific, community-based organizations; school settings; sexual violence prevention and response organizations; organizations that provide support or services to those who have experienced trafficking or are at-risk of experiencing trafficking; law enforcement; health care providers; legal services; and other stakeholders. - Youth Engagement and Collaboration: SOP projects must outline a plan for engaging youth with lived expertise to assist in the development of the plan for locating youth; developing a youth-focused outreach strategy that is individualized to meet the youth's needs; and ensuring education and awareness strategies are grounded in youth voice and collaboration.
+- Street Outreach Plan: SOP projects employ a plan to locate youth and young adults where they congregate.
+The plan describes individualized strategies to conduct face-to-face outreach to youth during scheduled hours at locations where youth/young adults congregate, the number of full-time equivalent outreach workers needed, the frequency of visits planned, and the techniques for branding the organization and the services available.
+SOP plans provide details about carrying basic need packs (which may include but are not limited to hygiene supplies, snack items, socks, and/or items branded with the SOP project's logo/contact info), how the organization will utilize street outreach workers to meet programs goals, and the development of street-based safety protocols, including a safety plan for staff.
+SOP plans also include protocols and strategies to respond to youth who have experienced or are at-risk of experiencing sex or labor trafficking and sexual exploitation. - Education and Awareness: SOP projects inform the community and young people about street outreach projects through social media (i.e., Instagram, Twitter, TikTok, Grinder); public service announcements; postings and QR codes in public spaces, collaborations with other youth-serving organizations; culturally specific, community-based organizations; school settings; sexual violence prevention and response organizations; organizations that provide support or services to those who have experienced trafficking or are at-risk of experiencing trafficking; law enforcement; health care providers; legal services; and other collaborators. - Youth Engagement and Collaboration: SOP projects must outline a plan for engaging youth with lived experience to assist in the development of the plan for locating youth; developing a youth-focused outreach strategy that is individualized to meet the youth's needs; and ensuring education and awareness strategies are grounded in youth voice and collaboration (examples of strategies could include, but are not limited to, engaging young people for identifying scheduled outreach locations and times, building a youth referral network, and/or employing peer outreach mentors).